Skip to main content

 Customizing the UI

-When using the Firebase identity provider, you build your authentication UI using Firebase's own packages (firebase_auth or firebase_ui_auth).
+When using the Firebase identity provider, you build your authentication UI on top of firebase_auth, optionally with firebase_ui_auth for the pre-built sign-in screens.
 The FirebaseAuthController handles syncing the authenticated Firebase user with your Serverpod backend.
+This page breaks down the gate widget shown in the setup guide and then covers building a fully custom UI with firebase_auth directly.

 controller = FirebaseAuthController(